scantailor/scantailor/packaging/windows/readme.en.txt

    Because libtiff is updated rarely, but vulnerabilities in it are found often, it's better to patch it right away.
 In that case, take it from here: http://packages.debian.org/source/sid/tiff
-   There you will find both the original libtiff and a patch for it.
+   There you will find both the original libtiff and a set of patches for it.
-   The process of applying this patch is described later in this document.
+   The process of patching libtiff is described later in this document.
    If you aren't going to distribute your Scan Tailor build and aren't going to open files from untrusted sources, then you don't really need patching it.
 6. Qt 4.x.x (tested with 4.5.0)